 Avengers: Age of Ultron isn’t as good Whedon’s first crack at the property.
 It has too many characters and action sequences, and you can feel Marvel’s meddling: The film is more serious, the battles are bigger and more confusing, and there’s just too much going on.
 You get the sense that some stuff may be missing (Whedon’s original cut was reportedly around three hours long).
 But it’s a testament to his skill as a filmmaker that he still finds the time to give Hawkeye a back story, Black Widow and the Hulk (well, Bruce Banner) a kiss, and Ultron himself (voiced by James Spader) a personality.
 There’s also some cool new additions to the team, including Quicksilver (Aaron Taylor-Johnson), Scarlet Witch (Elizabeth Olsen), and specially Vision (Paul Bettany), an android with a conscience who philosophizes that “…a thing isn’t beautiful because it lasts.”

 And it won’t.
-The next film in the series will be the two-parter Avengers: Infinity War, set for release in 2018 and 2019, and Whedon has decided to leave the directing duties to someone else.
+The next film in the series will be the two-parter Avengers: Infinity War (2018) / Avengers: Endgame (2019), and Whedon has decided to leave the directing duties to someone else.
 We’ll miss you, Joss.
 But hey, maybe it will give you the space to work on a new TV series.
 A reboot of Buffy is certainly in order.

 Carlos I. Cuevas